bugsounet/EXT-Test/README.md

-# MMM-Test
+# EXT-Test

-MMM-Test is a test module
+MMM-Test is a test plugin

 Test...